IndiePass/indiepass-android/README.md

   - Manage channels and feeds
   - Background service to check for new posts and trigger notifications
 - Share intents: receive text or images from other apps to directly share

+Note: checkin is experimental and uses location to pass on all information, including h=card into the Geo URI.

 ## Screenshot